Vedantspit/yellow-ai-internTask/README.md

 1. Register a new user or login with existing credentials.
 2. Create a new project/agent with a title and optional prompt/description.
 3. Upload PDF/CSV files to provide additional context.
-4. Use the chat interface to ask questions or interact with the AI.
+4. Use the chat interface to ask questions or interact with AI.
 5. Chat history is automatically stored per project.

 ---